What is oncology?

 What happens during an oncologic surgery?

-We have already talked about how an oncologic surgery is focused on removing the cancerous cells and tissues.
-But don’t be surprised if the surgeon removes a small healthy tissue from the tumorous area, commonly called margin.
+We have already talked about how oncologic surgery is focused on removing cancerous cells and tissues.
+But don’t be surprised if the surgeon removes a small healthy tissue from the tumorous area, commonly called the margin.
 That is not all though.
 Sometimes, lymph nodes are removed as well.
-You must be wondering about the purpose of these removals?
+You must be wondering about the purpose of these removals.
 Well, the removed margin and lymph nodes are sent to a pathology lab, where more about the type of cancer as well its stage can be learned.
 This is of course possible only if cancer has spread to the margin and lymph nodes.
 Good news anyway, if it has not!

 How is it done?

 There are two methods of conducting oncologic surgery.
 The first one is called open surgery.
 In this method, scalpels are used to make incisions.
 Once the incisions are made, the tumor is removed.
 The other method of removing cancerous cells via oncologic surgery is called laparoscopic surgery.
 What happens in this method?
 A laparoscope is a small tube, which comes attached to a small camera.
 Once the laparoscope is at the destined target, the oncologic surgeon can use his or her tools to remove the tumorous masses.
-This surgical procedure is also known as the minimally invasive surgical procedure of removing the cancer cells.
+This surgical procedure is also known as the minimally invasive surgical procedure of removing cancer cells.

 What are the side effects/risks?

 For one, the patients who undergo oncologic surgery are going to feel pain.
 There should be no mincing of words on that part!
-However, managing this pain with the help of pain killers and other medicines is possible.
-Coming towards the risks associated with an oncologic surgery, well the biggest risk is that of an infection [iv].
+However, managing this pain with the help of painkillers and other medicines is possible.
+Coming towards the risks associated with oncologic surgery, well the biggest risk is that of an infection [iv].
 Surgical site infections can complicate things, hence special care must be taken to minimize the chances of a possible infection.
 The other risk, the chances of which are significantly lower than that of an infection, is that of permanent damage to somebody’s part or organ.
 If the damage inflicted is too great, the patient might have to undergo another surgery of reconstructive nature.